msc94/coding_assistant/README.md

 ## Acknowledgements

-- Thanks to all contributors who have helped shape Coding Assistant
+- Thanks to all contributors who have helped shape Coding Assistant.
-- Special thanks to the developers of ripgrep, langchain, rich, and pytest for their excellent tools
+- Special thanks to the developers of smolagents, rich, pytest, and other libraries for their excellent tools.